bilias/rqwatch/README.md

 - Web client is authenticated to remote API (BasicAuth)
 - Dedicated Auth and IP WEB_API access list

+## Maps provider for rspamd
+- Basic Maps with common fields of multimap module (smtp_from, rcpt_to, mime_from,ip)
+- Combined Maps with two fields for custom lua module (smtp_from/rcpt_to, mime_from/mime_to)
+- Generic Maps for other fields of multimap module (asn, url, domain etc)

 ## CLI
 - Mail Notifications to users
 - Quarantine cleanup